ARM-software/CMSIS_6/CMSIS/DoxyGen/Stream/src/README.md

 This Compute Graph is described with a Python script file that defines the nodes and their connections.
 This Python script computes a C++ implementation with static schedule and correctly sized memory buffers between each node.
 Nodes that are implemented in C are integrated using C++ wrappers.

-**Examples of Complex DSP Pipelines**
+## Example of Complex DSP Pipelines

-CMSIS-Stream gives the developer a toolbox that allows to create optimized DSP pipelines, that are for example required to optimize machine learning (ML) software stacks.
+**CMSIS-Stream** gives the developer a toolbox that allows to create optimized DSP pipelines, that are for example required to optimize machine learning (ML) software stacks.
 With a Compute Graph complex DSP pipelines like shown in the diagram below can be described.
 By optimizing signal conditioning and feature extraction, the complexity of the ML classifier.
 More DSP pre-processing helps therefore lowering the overall performance that is required for a ML application.

 ![Example Machine Learning Stack](./images/ML-Stack.png)

+## Access to CMSIS-Stream

+- [**GitHub Repo**](https://github.com/ARM-software/cmsis-stream) - provides templates, examples, and access to documentation.
+- [**Python package**](https://pypi.org/project/cmsis-stream/) - provides easy access to tools via standard Python delivery system.